 Vaccines and early detection can help

-Reducing known risk factors
+Reducing cervical cancer risk factors

-One factor that actually lowers risk
+One factor that actually lowers the risk

 Although there isn’t a clear understanding of why an IUD offers women additional protection against cervical cancer, further study may reveal an effective means of fighting this deadly disease.
 For now, IUDs are not recommended for this use, but Women’s Care Florida will keep a close eye on future developments.
-And we believe continued progress in the fight against cervical cancer is good reason to keep thinking positively.
+And we believe continued progress in the fight against cervical cancer is a good reason to keep thinking positively.

 To discuss how you can best protect yourself against cervical cancer, schedule your well-woman exam with a Women’s Care Florida physician.